Dubai Travel Tips: 19 Things to Know Before Your First Visit

 TIP: Choose a few places, attractions, and experiences that interest you the most and focus on those rather than ticking off boxes just because some guidebook told you that one or the other place is ‘a must’.

-If you absolutely want to go to the top of Burj Khalifa, well – just do it and tick it off your bucket list.
-After all, how often will you get a chance to visit the world’s tallest building… In that case, book tickets in advance and be prepared to queue, or save time and avoid the crowds with priority access.
+If you absolutely want to go to the top of Burj Khalifa, tick it off your bucket list.
+After all, how often will you get a chance to visit the world’s tallest building?
+In that case, book tickets in advance and be prepared to queue, or save time and avoid the biggest crowds with Sky Level priority access.

 On the other hand, maybe you are perfectly content just seeing the building from the outside and rather spend your time visiting other viewing platforms like Sky Views, the View at The Palm, or Dubai Frame

-Or maybe you don’t care about any of these at all and much rather spend a day at a water park, exploring the old town souks (markets), or enjoying the views from a luxury yacht
+Or maybe you don’t care about any of these at all and much rather spend a day at a water park, exploring the old town souks, or enjoying the views from a luxury yacht

 Dubai has so much to offer to all types of travelers.
 So personalize your itinerary based on what you really want to do, taking into account the time that you have, your interests, and your budget.
 If you are visiting Dubai with the family, try to incorporate some fun activities for the kids in your itinerary as well, even if it means that you’ll have less time for sightseeing.